MicroStrategy/rest-api-docs/README.md

 #### Solve an issue

 If you have a solution to one of the open issues, you will need to fork the repository and submit a pull request.
-For more details about this process, please check out [Getting Started with Contributing](CONTRIBUTING.md).
+For more details about this process, please check out [Getting started with contributing](CONTRIBUTING.md).

 #### And that's it

 That's how you can get started easily as a member of the MicroStrategy Embedding SDK Documentation community. :sparkles:

-If you want to know more, or you're making a more complex contribution, check out [Getting Started with Contributing](CONTRIBUTING.md).
+If you want to know more, or you're making a more complex contribution, check out [Getting started with contributing](CONTRIBUTING.md).